 The Raymond A. Mason School of Business recently celebrated the 50th anniversary of its Master of Business Administration program with a grand two-day event that was the largest in the school's history.

-In honor of International Women’s Day, William & Mary's Mason School of Business recently held its annual Women’s Marketing Competition.
+In honor of International Women’s Day, William & Mary's Raymond A. Mason School of Business recently held its annual Women’s Marketing Competition.
 Offered in conjunction with the Women’s Leadership Summit (WLS) and Stock Pitch Competition, the 2-day event drew over 140 students from William & Mary and other top universities from across the nation.

 On May 5th, Navy Seal and Mason School MBA student, Kyle Milliken, was killed in action during an operation in Somalia.
 Kyle was a 15-year decorated veteran and was completing his second semester in the Online MBA Program.